Can you buy Hulu stock directly?

 The Covid-19 pandemic was great for streaming companies — especially Hulu.

-Hulu subscribers can steam any of the millions of titles in their library, including several live streaming and award-winning original programs and movies.
+Hulu subscribers can stream any of the millions of titles in its library, including several live-streaming and award-winning original programs and movies.

 Who Owns Hulu?

 Hulu is now owned by Disney and Comcast, although Comcast does not participate much in running the business.

 According to the agreement, Comcast can sell its 33% stake to Disney as early as 2024.

 Acquiring Hulu was meant to be the third piece in Disney’s Direct-to-Consumer plan which includes sports streaming with ESPN+ and the then-unveiled Disney+ streaming service.